Under Siege: Critical response

+Franchise

 Sequel

-A sequel, Under Siege 2: Dark Territory, was released on July 15, 1995, with Seagal, Romano, Mancuso and Dye reprising their roles.
+A sequel, Under Siege 2: Dark Territory, was released on July 14, 1995, with Seagal, Romano, Mancuso and Dye reprising their roles.
+The film failed to replicate the success of its predecessor.

 Reboot

 In November 2021, a reboot of the original was in development for HBO Max, with Timo Tjahjanto and Umair Aleem attached to direct and write the film.